collapsed-stacks/startups/questions/1191/how-many-shares-lower-salary-is-worth.md

 - posted by: [Henry Taylor](https://stackexchange.com/users/1734959/henry-taylor) on 2014-10-30
 - score: 3

-<p>I would also consider how much value the Idea Owner is bringing to the table.
+I would also consider how much value the Idea Owner is bringing to the table.
 If all he has is an idea and you have the skill to make it real, he has the weaker hand.
 Your work will create the app, which will then enter the crowded iOS market to either sink or swim on the merit you give it.
 His ability to pay 1/3 market value for your time makes him 1/3 as desirable as any other potential employer.
-If on the other hand, the Idea Owner is also an expert in the industry which will use your app; if he has celebrity status among his peers such that his name on the product will give it a marketable advantage in the app store; if he has an existing customer base who may purchase the app; or any other attribute which brings value to the venture; then and only then, would I consider trading your time and effort for a real percentage of the company.<br>
+If on the other hand, the Idea Owner is also an expert in the industry which will use your app; if he has celebrity status among his peers such that his name on the product will give it a marketable advantage in the app store; if he has an existing customer base who may purchase the app; or any other attribute which brings value to the venture; then and only then, would I consider trading your time and effort for a real percentage of the company.
 Also, in the title, you asked "how many shares"...
 No number of shares has any meaning except as it compares to the total number of shares in the company.
 Having a million shares in a million dollar venture is worth less than pennies if there are trillions of shares in existence.
 What you want is a percentage of the company's revenue and a vote in any future decision which might reduce your ownership percentage relative to the total value of the company.
-Hope It Helps</p>
+Hope It Helps

 ## Answer 1628